 The formats available at 888poker Ontario are:

 BetMGM has also come out of the gates with an impressive-looking schedule of tournaments in Ontario.
-It promises the Daily C-Note every night, a $109 buy-in tournament starting at 7:05 pm local time.
-There is also going to be a High Roller tournament every Tuesday and Thursday, starting at the same time with a $530 buy-in.
+It promises the Daily C-Note every night a $109 buy-in tournament starting at 7:05 pm local time.
+There will also be a High Roller tournament every Tuesday and Thursday, beginning simultaneously with a $530 buy-in.

 Ontario players on BetMGM / partypoker / bwin have access to: